j-andrews7/Pipelines/Documentation/ROSE_SE_Pipeline.md

 From the resulting table of the last step, create a table containing only the genomic positions (first three columns), followed by the SD diffs for each sample.
 Leave off the header for now.
 Can do this all in Excel.
 Can also use only the CC/CB samples to find the mean and SD if you want, manually doing it in excel.

 #### 4.)
 Intersect with binned genome.
 File order is important here.
-Cut out the position bin positions and actual data and stick them in a new file.
+Cut out the bin positions and actual data and stick them in a new file.

 ```Bash
 module load bedtools2